Client libraries

 Client libraries enable easy access to drand randomness in specific programming languages.
 They also provide peace of mind by verifying randomness rounds and add additional features like failover, racing, aggregation, and caching.

-Drand randomness is available over HTTP, libp2p PubSub and gRPC.
+drand randomness is available over HTTP and over libp2p PubSub.

 Currently, the following client libraries are available:

-If your application cannot use the libraries above, you can still use the drand-client CLI or make requests to the HTTP API endpoints.
+If your application cannot use the libraries above, you can still make requests to the HTTP API endpoints.
 If you have created a client library or know of a client library not listed here, please let us know by opening an issue (opens new window).

 # Go